Page Updated: Apr 2020

 Tanzania Hunting Species

 More than one of a species may be taken on different hunt licences.
 Occasionally an outfitter may reduce this number in order to stretch his quota.
-For example, the Government allows 2 Cape Buffalo per hunter to be taken on a 10 day hunt but an outfitter may restrict this to 1.
+For example, the Government allows 2 Cape buffalo to be taken on a 10 day hunt but an outfitter may restrict this to 1.

 Elephant trophy fees are incremental based on the weight of the tusks.